Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Results

 \subsection{High-Frequency Control: Vortex Ring Dynamics}

+The $Q$-criterion~\cite{Hunt1998} was used to identify vortices in the controlled flowfield. $Q$ is defined as the second invariant of the velocity gradient tensor, and can be expressed as

-To identify coherent structures in the controlled flowfield, contours of the Q-criterion \cite{Hunt1998} are plotted in Fig.~\ref{fig:Qcrit} for two closely spaced measurement planes: midspan and at $z/c=0.03$, as well as at a plane farther from the midspan, $z/c=0.12$.
+for the 2D velocity field, where $\omega_z$ is the out-of-plane vorticity, and $S$ is the strain rate tensor.
+Iso-contours of $Q=300$ are plotted in Fig.~\ref{fig:Qcrit} for two closely spaced measurement planes: midspan and at $z/c=0.03$, as well as at a plane farther from the midspan, $z/c=0.12$.
 Additionally, to help discern the rotational sense of identified vortices, contours of the coherent streamwise velocity ($\tilde{u}$) are overlaid.
 The chordwise location of the SJA is denoted by the black triangle at $x/c=0.1$.
 Small-scale vortex pairs are identified above the boundary layer in both spanwise planes near the midspan.
 In between the two vortices exists a concentrated area of negative coherent streamwise velocity, whereas above and below the vortex pair, positive velocities are observed.
-From this, we discern that the top vortex is rotating clockwise, and the bottom counter-clockwise, together appearing as a counter-rotating vortex pair in the 2D measurement plane.
+From this, we discern that the top vortex is rotating clockwise, and the bottom, counter-clockwise, together appearing as a counter-rotating vortex pair in the 2D measurement plane.
 The absence of coherent structures in the third plane will be discussed in Section~\ref{sec:spanwise}.